saurabhje/Truly-Trustable-News/readme.md

 ### Amit's Tasks:
-- [ ] Designing the login set up
-- [ ] Design the front end form for creating, editing, and updating forms in the front-end
 - [ ] Only load a certain number of news on the homepage (pending)
 - [ ] Add an image to every news on the database and fetch image dynamically (pending)
 - [ ] Add more data to the news in the database like date added, etc. (pending)